gajus/eslint-plugin-jsdoc/docs/settings.md

       checked to ensure it is a valid namepath.
 You might use this to ensure that tags which normally allow free text, e.g., `@see` will instead require a namepath.
+    - `"namepath-or-url-referencing"` - For inline tags which may point to a namepath or URL.
     - `false` - This will disallow any text in the name position.
   - `type`:
       - `true` - Allows valid types within brackets.
 This is the default.